 How can I prevent gum recession?

 Observing good oral hygiene is the best way to prevent gum recession.
 Brush and floss daily and get a dental checkup biannually.
+There are ways you can stop it from getting worse.
 If your gums are already starting to recede, quit smoking, eat a well balanced and healthy diet, and keep monitoring your gums for any changes.

 How can I make my gums healthier?